pallet/cli-cmds/README.md

 ### Command Dispatch

+The `options-and-args` function returns parsed options and arguments.

-The `execute-args` function can be used to dispatch a command to sub-commands.
+The `execute-subcommand` function can be used to dispatch a command to sub-commands.

 ### Help Information